 With the Texas school shooting motivated by masculinity’s inability to process rejection, the challenge is not necessarily in taking the gun out of their hands but removing the thought from their minds.

 Could 2019, exactly 400 years since slavery and its twin offspring of racism and discrimination, be the year in which racism in America dies?

 S.M.
 Park’s continuing column Risen Apes about being a 70-year-old boomer.
-In this column “Learn to Swim,” Park reviews the book Learn to Swim and thinks about lifelong friendships.
+In “Altered States,” Park recounts his experiences spent in mental institutions.

 S.M.
 Park’s continuing column Risen Apes about being a 70-year-old boomer.
-In this column “Waiting for Nothing,” Park shares stories about birthdays and his relationship with Chantal.
+In “Blue Yonder,” Park reflects on his friendship with Lonesome Louie Houston.